Coffee Talk (Saturday Night Live)

 "Coffee Talk" is a series of sketches performed by Mike Myers on the sketch comedy show Saturday Night Live.
-It ran from October 12, 1991, until October 15, 1994, although Myers (who had since left the show) reprised the role once more on March 22, 1997.
+It ran from January 19, 1991, until October 15, 1994, although Myers (who had since left the show) reprised the role on March 22, 1997, and again during the Saturday Night Live 50th Anniversary Special on February 16, 2025.

-In the sketches, Myers plays a stereotypical Jewish middle-aged woman with an exaggerated New York accent who sports long, painted fake nails; much gold jewelry; gaudy sweaters; large dark glasses; and big hair, which she constantly adjusts.
+In most of the sketches, Myers plays a stereotypical Jewish middle-aged woman with an exaggerated New York accent who sports long, painted fake nails; much gold jewelry; gaudy sweaters; large dark glasses; and big hair, which she constantly adjusts.
 This character was a spoof on Myers' real-life mother-in-law at the time, Linda Richman.

 Paul Baldwin period

-Introduced on the January 12, 1991, episode, this sketch was originally called "Coffee Talk with Paul Baldwin", with Baldwin played by Mike Myers.
+Introduced on the January 19, 1991 episode, this sketch was originally called "Coffee Talk with Paul Baldwin", with Baldwin played by Mike Myers.
 The main joke was the use of as many words that accentuated the stereotypical New York accent as possible, particularly the low back chain shift that changes the vowels in words like "dogs, daughters, lofts and coffee" as Baldwin describes the show's preferred topics.

-Starting with the October 12, 1991, episode, Paul Baldwin was written out and replaced with the character of Richman as the substitute host.
-In subsequent episodes, Richman explains that Baldwin is a good friend of hers and is recuperating in Boca Raton, Florida, because "he developed shpilkis in his genechtagazoink".
+Starting with the October 12, 1991 episode, Paul Baldwin was written out and replaced with the character of Richman as the substitute host.
+In subsequent episodes, Richman explains that Baldwin is a good friend of hers and is recuperating in Boca Raton, Florida, because "he developed shpilkis in his ganektagazoink".